-The result of that is the wealth gap between America’s richest and poorest families has grown into a chasm — more than doubling between 1989 and 2016.
+The result is that the wealth gap between America’s richest and poorest families has grown into a chasm — more than doubling between 1989 and 2016.

 Many Americans associate themselves with the middle class.
-In fact, a Gallup survey earlier this year shows that just over half of respondents identified as either middle or upper middle class.
+In fact, a Gallup survey from 2022 shows that just over half of respondents identified as either middle or upper middle class.

 However, while household incomes have been trending upward since 1970, Pew’s research reveals that most of the increases were seen before 2000.
 In just three decades, the median income rose by 41% to $70,800.

 If after 2000 household income had continued to grow at the same rate, the current median would be about $87,000 — significantly more than it is now.

 Read more: How can I stop the pain and make money in this nightmarish market?
 Here's 1 simple way you can protect your nest egg

 Based on Pew’s analysis, a three-person household would be considered low-income if they’re bringing in less than $52,200 a year.
 This group makes up a significant chunk of the U.S. population, with about 38% of households making less than $50,000 in 2021.

 However, keep in mind that geography matters here: In Kansas City, Mo., for instance, that national figure represents a middle-class income but would be considered fairly low in New York City.